 Are credit unions open to everyone?
 You will easily be able to find out whether you can borrow from a specific credit union in an area near you – read more about Credit Union Loans here.
 They are often a credit option for anyone who isn’t eligible for loans from larger institutions, or who doesn’t want to borrow from the bigger names in banking.

 How do I find a Credit Union for me?
 At Cashlady we now offer tools to help you find a credit union if that’s the route that you want to take when it comes to borrowing.
-Simply click on this link and follow the instructions and you can find the right option for you in no time.
+Simply click on this link and follow the instructions and you can find the right credit union for you.

 For anyone who is looking to borrow short term loans or loans for a relatively small amount it really is worth considering credit unions as an option.
 Whether you’re wary of big lenders or you’re simply looking for a different channel for your borrowing looking at credit unions can considerably broaden your choices.